It was the best of load balancers, it was the worst of load balancers, it was the age of happy users, it was the age of frustrated users.

 When users connect through LB1, performance is good.
 When they connect through LB2, however, performance is quite poor.
 While the definition of “poor performance” varied depending on the type of transaction, the customer identified a 1.5MB test transaction that helped quantify the problem quite well: fast is 10 seconds, while slow is 60 seconds – or even longer.

-Dynatrace DC RUM is used to monitor this customer’s application performance and user experience, alerting the IT team to the problem and quantifying the severity of user complaints.
+Dynatrace NAM (formerly DC RUM) is used to monitor this customer’s application performance and user experience, alerting the IT team to the problem and quantifying the severity of user complaints.
 (When users complain that response time is measured in minutes rather than seconds, it’s helpful to have a solution that validates those claims with measured transaction response times.)
-DC RUM automatically isolated the problem to a network-related bottleneck, while proving that the network itself – as qualified by packet loss and congestion delay – was not to blame.
+NAM automatically isolated the problem to a network-related bottleneck, while proving that the network itself – as qualified by packet loss and congestion delay – was not to blame.

 Time to dig a little deeper

-I’ll use Dynatrace Network Analyzer – DNA, my protocol analyzer of choice – to examine the underlying behavior and identify the root cause of the problem, taking advantage of the luxury of having traces of both good and poor performing transactions.
-I’ll skip DNA’s top-down analysis (I’m assuming you don’t care to see yet another Client/Network/Server pie chart), and dive directly into annotated packet-level Bounce Diagrams to illustrate the problem.
+I’ll use a protocol analyzer to examine the underlying behavior and identify the root cause of the problem, taking advantage of the luxury of having traces of both good and poor performing transactions.

-(DNA’s Bounce Diagram is simply a graphic of a trace file; each packet is represented by an arrow color-coded according to packet size.)
+(The “bounce diagrams” used below are simply graphical representations of a trace file; each packet is represented by an arrow color-coded according to packet size.)

 First, the fast transaction instance:

-For the fast transaction, most of the 10-second delay is allocated to server processing; the response download of 1.5MB takes about 1.7 seconds – about 7Mbps.
+For the fast transaction, most of the 10-second delay is allocated to server processing; the response download of 1.5MB takes about 1.7 seconds – for about 7Mbps throughput.

 Here’s the same view of the slow transaction instance: